Is It Normal for Companies to Keep Your Original Experience Certificate? Seeking Advice on Retrieval

 suren1206

-I joined a company couple of years back and at the time of recruitment, they took my "original" experience certificate of my prior employer in thier custody.
-As I never have seen such a process in my prior experiences - I was bit reluctant but was convinced about this as a standard practise at this company.
+Hi, I joined a company a couple of years back, and at the time of recruitment, they took my "original" experience certificate from my prior employer into their custody.
+Since I had never encountered such a process in my previous experiences, I was a bit reluctant but was eventually convinced that this was a standard practice at this company.
+Upon my resignation, when I requested the return of my old experience certificate along with the relieving order/experience certificate, the HR team politely declined to give it back, stating that it was part of their "records."
+Despite my best efforts to argue, I could not retrieve my old original certificate.

-(1) if this is a standard HR practise AND the logic behind it ?
+(1) Is this a standard HR practice, and what is the logic behind it?

-(2) How does the "experience" certificate issued by another company to the EX employee of a company constitute a "record" for this company ?
+(2) How does the "experience" certificate issued by another company to an ex-employee of a company become a "record" for the current company?

-(3) Is there any forum thru' which I can lodge a complaint and take back my original certificate (in case of situations like getting US Visa, one should possess all the experience certificates IN ORIGINAL).
+(3) Is there a forum through which I can lodge a complaint and retrieve my original certificate?
+(In situations like obtaining a US Visa, one must possess all original experience certificates.)

 felixadvocates